C.J. Abrams Player Props: Nationals vs. Reds

 C.J.
 Abrams At The Plate

-- In 28 games this year (28.3%), Abrams has picked up an RBI, and in 11 of those games (11.1%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Abrams has picked up an RBI in 28.0% of his games this season, with two or more RBI in 11.0% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.